Procurement exemptions for school property projects

-- if there is a material change to the requirement or scope of a contract, beyond what was described in the approach to market.
+- if there's a material change to the requirement or scope of a contract, beyond what was described in the approach to market.

 You may need an exemption because:

-- there is only one supplier for technical/intellectual property reasons
+- there's only 1 supplier for technical/intellectual property reasons

-- there are additional requirements, however a change of supplier cannot be made for technical reasons or because it would result in significant inconvenience or significant duplication of cost.
+- there are additional requirements, however a change of supplier can't be made for technical reasons or because it would result in significant inconvenience or significant duplication of cost.

-- Complete the Procurement Exemption Request form [DOC, 112 KB]
+- Complete the following Procurement Exemption Request form.

-- Get it signed by the procurement sponsor
+- Get the form signed by the procurement sponsor.

-- Send it to the school’s property advisor.
+- Send the form to the school’s property advisor.

-For all procurements irrespective of an exemption, one or more quote or proposal must be evaluated.
-You cannot engage someone without considering a quote or proposal.
+For all procurements irrespective of an exemption, 1 or more quotea or proposals must be evaluated.
+You can't engage someone without considering a quote or proposal.